polkadot-fellows/RFCs/text/0000-metadata-for-offline-signers.md

 3. Complete Binary Merkle Tree is constructed as described above.
 4. Root hash of this tree (left) is merged with metadata descriptor blake3 hash (right); this is metadata digest.

-Product of concatenation of porotocol version number with resulting metadata digest MUST be included into Signed Extensions.
+Product of concatenation of protocol version number with resulting metadata digest MUST be included into Signed Extensions.

 ### Shortening